PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 We should see that we have a single node in the cluster and a single Kubernetes service running.
 Let's now go ahead and deploy our `adderservice`.

-Let's begin by creating a `deployment` directory inside our `micro` folder, with three configuration files `namespace.yml`, `adderservice-dep.yml` and `adderservice-svc.yml`:
+Let's begin by creating a `deployment` directory inside our `micro` folder,with three configuration files `namespace.yml`, `adderservice-dep.yml` and `adderservice-svc.yml`:

 ```sh
 $ cd micro